openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/01-creating-an-initial-project.md

 ```
 Login successful.

-Now we need to creae a Project space in OpenShift for our API.
+Now we need to create a Project space in OpenShift for our API.
 In OpenShift we can create a new project by running

     oc new-project <projectname>
 ```